alexrockhill/pd-parser/docs/dev/_sources/generated/cli.rst.txt

 --out_fname OUT_FNAME		The name to save out the new raw file out to

---drop_pd_channels DROP_PD_CHANNELS		Whether to drop the channels with the photodiode data.
+--keep_pd_channels		Whether to keep the channels with the photodiode data.

---verbose VERBOSE		Set verbose output to True or False.
+-v, --verbose		Whether to print function progress.

 -o, --overwrite		Pass this flag to overwrite an existing file